Facts & Stats

 Our benefits packages in Peru are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Peru.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Peru.

 Employees are entitled to 30 days of paid time off annually.
 At least 15 days off must be taken each year and payment can be made in lieu of any unused vacation.